Mihkel-ml/customostest/README.md

-This will be an os based on rust, this is my first time and its just for learning.
+This will be an os based on asm, this is my first time and its just for learning.